elcharitas/chakra-ui-svelte/README.md

 The latest release has the following components

-- ChakraProvider - Which should wrap all other components
+- ThemeProvider - Which should wrap all other components
 - Box - The Basic component upon which every other component is built on
 - Icon
 - Logo